"We do not want a police state, and it seems we are on the precipice of becoming one in the name of DUI."

 If you have been charged with a "refusal," there may be a way to save your driving privileges in your home state.

-How other States treat Out of State matters:
+How other States treat out of State matters:

 - Colorado, Ohio and Wisconsin do not assess points for out of state convictions.
 Colorado does not make an entry for out of state convictions for speeding.